StarCat8/Star_Abundances/README.md

 .normalize_spectrum() - this method normalizes the spectrum.
 In order to do so the following algorithm was applied.
 Divide the full spectrum in chunks of N_avepoint, say 500 points.
 The continuum should in principle be around the maximum value of the flux, hence discarding the absorption lines.
 This was done by iteratively setting all values of intensity below a threshold (given by the intensity average in the chunk) to the value of the threshold itself.
 In order to account for upward spikes (eg cosmic rays) values significantly above the average are also discarded.
 This leaves with value fluctuating around the continuum.
 Of these points the max are chosen, and then averaged with a moving averaging window of customizable dimension (default is 15).
 Eventually the point are slightly shifted down by a value comparable to half of the variance.
 This fairly normalizes the spectrum, namely peaks and troughs are excluded by the averaging, but surely more work is needed

-.synth() - this method create a syntetic spectrum.
+.synth() - this method create a synthetic spectrum.
 It accepts a plethora of arguments, from initial to final wavelenght, to the integration step, which cpu to use, which value of vsini to use to rotationally broaden the lines.
 All the elements from H to U can be changed (make sure to set their abundances according to the prescription reported in the spectrum documentation, i.e. the metal abundances scales with the [M/H] value).
 The defaul values are solar abundances.
 To set an abundance just pass the element as an argument with its abundance, eg star.synth(..., Na=-5.32, ...).
 This method produces a synthetic spectrum saved in the star.folder directory (ie the "path_to_output + star.nome" folder) with .synstar extension.
 If "broad" is also a suffix the spectrum was broadened with avsini.

 .avsini() - this method just calls the avsini code in spectrum to broaden the lines to account for rotational effects.